maximecharriere/MyWebsite/content/jobs/heig-vd.md

 ##### R&D Software Engineer

-- Developed a 3D algorithm in C++ to find the best oxygen mask fitting to a 3D scan of the user’s face, to reduce pain and leaks.
-I managed this 300K CHF InnoSuisse Project and customer relations.
+- Managed a 300K CHF InnoSuisse Project and customer relations.
+I developed a 3D algorithm in C++ to find the best oxygen mask fitting to a 3D scan of the user’s face, to reduce pain and leaks.
 - Developed an eye reaction analysis application in C# / WPF, assisting the medical practitioner with live image analysis of eyes reacting to different light frequencies and intensities.
 - Developed an image analysis algorithm in Python, detecting foreign body in medical vials for quality controls.